|MP 7.01.106||Posterior Tibial Nerve Stimulation|

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was originally created in 2006 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed through December 15, 2013.
-Following is a summary of the key literature to date:
+The most recent literature review was performed through December 15, 2014.
+Following is a summary of the key literature to date.

 An updated TEC Assessment on posterior tibial nerve stimulation (PTNS) for treatment of voiding dysfunction was published in December 2013 and concluded that PTNS as treatment for voiding dysfunction meets the TEC criteria for treatment of voiding dysfunction.(1) The Assessment included the 6 randomized controlled trials (RCTs) discussed next and had the following conclusion: